andrfilipenk/new/.qoder/repowiki/en/content/HTTP Services/Request Handling.md

 While the Request object provides clean access to input data, application-level sanitization is required for security.
 Never trust raw input from get(), post(), or input() methods.

 ### CSRF Protection
-The framework does not implement built-in CSRF protection.
-Applications should implement token validation for state-changing operations, especially when using method spoofing.
+The framework does not implement built-in CSRF protection. s should implement token validation for state-changing operations, especially when using method spoofing.

 ### Header Injection
-The header() method normalizes input to lowercase but does not validate header names.
-Applications should validate and sanitize header values when used in output.
+The header() method normalizes input to lowercase but does not validate header names. s should validate and sanitize header values when used in output.

 **Section sources**
 - [Request.php](file://app/Core/Http/Request.php#L100-L120)